-(26) Research candidates submit their thesis to Research and Innovation in PDF format unless otherwise required by the nature of the thesis.
+- (26) Research candidates submit their thesis to Research and Innovation in PDF format unless otherwise required by the nature of the thesis.
 The thesis must be accompanied by the Theses Submission Declaration & Approval found at HDR Forms and Codes signed by both the candidate and the Principal Supervisor.
-This form testifies that:

-- a. the candidate has received the necessary ethics clearance, completed the minimum levels of training and development, and fulfilled other milestones; - b. the thesis contains no material that has been submitted as part of any other degree or diploma at any university; - c. the thesis contains no material that either the candidate or anyone else has published, except when this material is acknowledged in the thesis, except where each of the other authors provides permission for use of their work to be included in the thesis via this form; and - d. the supervisors believe the thesis is ready to submit.

-(27) The Submission Declaration form may be revised following submission.
-For example, candidates may be instructed to accompany this form with a report that attests to the originality of this work, or they may be instructed to confirm that the research complies with specific regulations and guidelines.

-(28) If the candidate wishes to submit the thesis but the Principal Supervisor does not believe the thesis is ready for submitting, the Dean of Graduate Studies will consult with the candidate, supervisors, and other relevant individuals and make a recommendation to the Research Committee.
-The committee will then determine whether the submission should proceed.

-(29) If an examiner requests a physical copy of the thesis, Research and Innovation will ask the candidate to print a soft-bound copy.
+This form testifies that: - a.
+The candidate has received the necessary ethics clearance, completed the minimum levels of training and development, and fulfilled other milestones; - b.
+The thesis contains no material that has been submitted as part of any other degree or diploma at any university; - c.
+The thesis contains no material that either the candidate or anyone else has published, except when this material is acknowledged in the thesis, except where each of the other authors provides permission for use of their work to be included in the thesis via this form; - d.
+The supervisors believe the thesis is ready to submit; and - e.
+The student ensures that their final thesis has undergone a similarity check via text matching software.
+The student, supervisor and Dean of Graduate Studies review the thesis and the report to ensure that academic and research integrity protocols and standards are in place. - (27) The Submission Declaration form may be revised following submission.
+For example, candidates may be instructed to accompany this form with a report that attests to the originality of this work, or they may be instructed to confirm that the research complies with specific regulations and guidelines. - (28) If the candidate wishes to submit the thesis but the Principal Supervisor does not believe the thesis is ready for submitting, the Dean of Graduate Studies will consult with the candidate, supervisors, and other relevant individuals and make a recommendation to the Research Committee.
+The committee will then determine whether the submission should proceed. - (29) If an examiner requests a physical copy of the thesis, Research and Innovation will ask the candidate to print a soft-bound copy.